ZaraGiraffe/ShevaLabs/TA/README.md

-Here I have my labs from theory of algorithm course
+Here I have labs from theory of algorithm course